18F/handbook/pages/general-information-and-resources/tech-policies/tts-pages.md

 ## 	Reassessment
 A Site’s ATU will have to be reassessed and an ATU reissued if the Site is found `NOT` to be in conformity with the requirements within this guide.

-Conditions/events that may require a reassessment and ATU reissuance include:
+Conditions/events that may require a reassessment of the ATU include:
 - New third party integrations not on the approved list are added.
 - The data types or information presented on the site changes.
 - A significant security incident occurs.